A Japanese startup at CES2021 claims to have solved one of the biggest problems in medical technology: continuous non-invasive glucose monitoring.

 After all, one in 11 people are diabetic and this figure is bound to increase.

-The state of the art
+Needle-free blood glucose measurement: the state of the art

-Over the past five years, companies like Dexcom e Abbott they even found ways to connect these monitors to smartwatches for easier tracking.
+Over the past five years, companies like dexcom e Abbott they even found ways to connect these monitors to smartwatches for easier tracking.

-Unfortunately, no company has been able to successfully demonstrate a working version of this technology, at least not to a commercial standard.
+Unfortunately, no company has been able to successfully demonstrate a working buy version of this technology, at least not to a commercial standard.

 The problem for everyone?
 The extreme variability from person to person